douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

 * When creating a role there are two types of actions:
     * Actions - Actions are operations an action can perform
     * Data Actions - actions the can be performed on the data of the resource
-* you can also exclide actions and dat actions by using the `not actions` and `not data actions`
+* you can also exclude actions and data actions by using the `not actions` and `not data actions`
 #
 # Skill 1.3 Manage Subscriptions and Governance
-* A subscription is a billin boundry
+* A subscription is a billing boundry
 ## Azure Policy
 * Azure Policy is a service that is used to:
     * create, assign and manage policies that enforce governance